Welcome to the Cooper-Siegel Community Library Adult Services Page!

 Join your fellow cookbook-obsessed-peeps as we read, cook, chat and EAT!
 We’ll meet once a month on the 2nd Thursday from 7-8:30 PM.
 Each month, we’ll read the same cook book or choose a common ingredient or cuisine.
 We’ll each cook something to share and gather to eat and talk!

 This group meets in person on the 2nd Friday of the month.
-We read fiction, nonfiction, graphic novels, memoirs etc!
+We read fiction, nonfiction, memoirs etc!

 This event occurs after the library is closed so please park in the back lot and use the doors on the far right.
 Copies are available for you at Cooper-Siegel’s Front Desk (or try an eBook for your Kindle or iPad)!
 The audiobook version is also available on Libby.
 Register here.

 This long-standing monthly book group is always looking for new members!
 We read mostly adult fiction and have a great time learning what we liked and didn’t like about each month’s book.
 Stop in or call the library to get a copy of the current month’s book.
-In February we’re reading American Sirens by Kevin Hazzard.
+This month we’re reading Heft by Liz Moore.
 Stop in to get a copy of the book.
-Please park in the back of the library and use the doors to the far right.
+Register here.

 Get a clue with the Sharpsburg Sleuths!
 We read all mysteries, all the time.